-Risk No 2 Strategic Site es A1 Vulnerability Trigger Consequence Risk Owner The Council has a number of Strategic sites which it needs to make the right decisions about and then deliver on those decisions.
-Not maximising the opportunity of the strategic sites either through decisions or delivery Financial viability of Council harmed Lack of economic development and job creation External criticism Colleen O'Boyle Existing Controls/actions to address risk Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work on strategic sites is co- ordinated through a dedicated Cabinet Committee.
-Work is progressing developing a number of the work has now commenced on site redevelop the Winst Churchill site; 2.
-Draft Heads of T St Johns Road agree Cabinet in July; 3.
-The re-letting of contract has freed under the work of the to to ton ferms for eed by the waste up ier than d; ster Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
-Colleen O'Boyle Development of strategic sites completed in accordance with Cabinet decisions.
+Risk No 2 Strategic Sit es A1 Vulnerability Trigger Consequence Risk Owner The Council has a number of Strategic sites which it needs to make the right decisions about and then deliver on those decisions.
+One key individual is driving forward the projects.
+Not maximising the opportunity of the strategic sites either through decisions or delivery.
+Financial viab Lack of econd External critic Project delaye reation Derek Macnab Existing Controls/actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work on strategic sites is co- ordinated through a dedicated Cabinet Committee.
+Work is progressing developing a numbra developing a numbra separation of the second second er of sites: ubmitted n for ite; gressing and both ed te ve olo Find he ; aviation North e shortly; ndertaken d works Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
+Derek Macnab Development of strategic sites completed in accordance with Cabinet decisions.
 Monthly None

-Risk No 3 Welfare Reform n A2 Vulnerability Trigger Consequence Risk Owner the welfare system which is likely to have serious detrim eform changes have a al effect on the Council and ry Tenants no longer able to afford current/new tenancies.
+Risk No 3 Welfare Reform n A2 - - Vulnerability Trigger Consequence Risk Owner the welfare system which is likely to have serious detrim eform changes have a al effect on the Council and y Tenants no longer able to afford current/new tenancies.
 Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Alan Hall Existing Controls /actions to address risk Effectivenes controls/acti • • • Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
+Alan Hall Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
 Mitigation action plan developed.
-Two thirds of the actions have been implemented and the remaining actions are in Working Group to continue and amend mitigation action plan as necessary.
+Two thirds of the actions have been implemented and the remaining actions are in abeyance pending Government announcements on Universal Credit.
+Working Group to continue and amend mitigation action plan as necessary.
 Alan Hall A smooth implementation of welfare reforms.
 Minimise number and cost of redundancies.
-Monthly Start date for Universal Credit still unclear
+Monthly Start date for universal credit still unclear.
+To address issues arising from the single fraud investigation service, Cabinet has approved restructures for both Benefits and Internal Audit.
+The effectiveness of the new structures will only be apparent sometime after they have been implemented.
+Implement new structure.
+Bob Palmer Colleen O'Boyle Effectiveness of Benefit and Internal Audit maintained.
+Six monthly 30 September 2015